mahiatasneem26/ExpertizeGames/README.md

 # ExpertizeGames
-A trivia game website for all levels of users
+A trivia game website based on TV shows for all levels of users